kahst/BirdNET-Lite/README.md

 * NoMachine remote desktop (for personal use only)
 * Live audio stream
 * Integrated phpSysInfo
+* New species mobile notifications from Pushed.co (for iOS users only)
 * Localisation supported

 ## Requirements